Matchbox (brand): Purchase by Mattel and present day

 To signal the seriousness of the venture, and its commitment to the brand, Mattel introduced a new, second 1-75 series, parallel to the standard range, celebrating the "35th Anniversary of Superfast".
 Models were packaged in model-specific blister packs containing not only the model, but also individual, traditional-style "retro" boxes, harking back to the Superfast boxes from about 1970.
 All castings were of realistic vehicles, and some 1969 castings were re-activated for inclusion in the range.
 The series was strictly limited in production volume, sold at a premium price, and was a great success.
 Further Superfast series were released in 2005 and 2006, and continued again in 2019 and 2020.
-The Superfast series was later discontinued for 2021 and was replaced by the similar Matchbox Collector line, which are collector-focused vehicles in 1950s-style retro packing.
+The Superfast series was later discontinued for 2021 and was replaced by the similar Matchbox Collectors line, which are collector-focused vehicles in 1950s-style retro packing.
 These vehicles have features which are not present on standard cars, such as opening parts and two-piece wheels with rubber tires, and increased detailing and decorations on the cars.

-Also in 2005, certain Yesteryear castings, which had been released during the Tyco/early Mattel era as part of the "Muscle Car" series of Matchbox Collectibles, were re-released in 1971-style retro packaging and retro wheels as Super Kings – considered by many to be a strange name choice, since models of that nature had been called Speed Kings in the 1970s.
+Also in 2005, certain Yesteryear castings, which had been released during the Tyco/early Mattel era as part of the "Muscle Car" series of Matchbox Collectibles, were re-released in 1971-style retro packaging and retro wheels as Super Kings—considered by many to be a strange name choice, since models of that nature had been called Speed Kings in the 1970s.

 Following the "Hero City" fiasco (the name being dropped in late 2005 in favor of "MBX Metal"), Mattel showed interest in reviving the Matchbox brand.
 However, since Matchbox Collectibles Inc. was shut down, Mattel's interests have always been concentrated on very few series of the Matchbox legacy: 1-75, Sky Busters, Convoys, and to some extent the Two Packs concept, although now sold under a different name, Hitch 'n Haul.
 Although small numbers of Super Kings and Yesteryears were released at times, no new castings were created.
 Battle Kings reappeared on the market in 2006, not as King Size models, but rather as a name of military-oriented Two Pack-style sets of regular-size models.
 The Dinky name has effectively been reduced to a few "re-branded" Matchbox 1-75 cars on the international market (normal models with "Dinky" tampo-printed onto the baseplate).
 No further investment in dies or tooling was made.
 It appeared that the classic brand, once saved by Matchbox, would be allowed by Mattel to languish or die once again.

-In 2019, Matchbox launched the Moving Parts line, which are vehicles that incorporate opening features such as hoods and doors.
+In 2019, Matchbox launched the Moving Parts line, which are vehicles that incorporate opening features such as bonnets and doors.
 Some vehicles in the series harken back to older Lesney castings, such as the Volkswagen Type 3 and Pontiac Grand Prix.
 These vehicles usually retail for twice the amount of a standard Matchbox car.